 Originally published 6/28/2018

 We met Liz practically by chance.
 While on a trip to New York, we popped by the investment company Betterment to see Frank and Alix and the excellent Coda doc they made for their Product Team.
 We chatted and troubleshooted, and then we had lunch with a few of their teammates, including a Senior Product Marketing Manager who had also caught the Coda bug.
-She asked if she could show us
+She asked if she could show us before we left.

 That’s how we met Liz Derby.